-- The Applied Economics and Management (AEM) Minors offer specializations in agribusiness management; applied economics; environmental, energy, and resource economics; and international trade and development for students in the College of Agriculture and Life Sciences.
+- The Applied Economics and Management (AEM) Minors offer specializations in food and agricultural business; applied economics; environmental, energy, and resource economics; and international trade and development.

 - The Policy Analysis and Management (PAM) minor builds on a rigorous interdisciplinary focus to describe and analyze public policy problems, particularly in the areas of health policy, regulatory policy, and social policy.

 - The Entrepreneurship and Innovation Minor (EI) offers students a more general approach to stimulate entrepreneurial thinking and problem solving.

 Furthermore, you can prepare for a business career by pursuing coursework in five other Cornell undergraduate colleges and schools (listed here alphabetically):